How to Make Hot Tub Therapy Work for You

 Hydrotherapy hot tub jets act as a massage for sore muscles, reducing inflammation and enhancing cell recovery.
 Bullfrog Spas has 17 different jet options, so you can design your hot tub to address your specific needs, targeting areas like the neck, back, shoulders, or legs.
 Warm water therapy is great for arthritis and joint pain, and performing water resistance exercises while in the hot tub can provide extra benefits for both your joints and your muscles.

-Regular use of a hot tub later in the day has been shown to improve quality of sleep and help you to fall asleep faster, which can have a positive impact on both physical and mental health.
+Regular use of a hot tub later in the day has been shown to improve the quality of sleep and help you to fall asleep faster, which can have a positive impact on both physical and mental health.

 Using a hot tub can decrease inflammation, improve insulin sensitivity, and lower stress levels, all of which contribute to healthier weight management.
 It is still important to combine hot tub use with a healthy diet and exercise, however, rather than use a hot tub as a replacement for exercise.